damianc/dev-notes/algorithms-and-data-structures/ast.md

 }
 ```

-The code above may be represented as follows:
+* the code above may be represented as follows:

 * `FunctionDeclaration`
 	* `BlockStatement`